 Ayesha’s prison law practice includes judicial reviews challenging the treatment of children detained in Young Offenders Institutions, including challenges to the use of adult restraint techniques on children, and holding children in solitary confinement.

-Her national security work involves human rights and equality challenges arising from airport stops under Schedule 7 of the Terrorism Act 2000, the retention of biometric data by the police, and the cancellation of passports of British citizens on national security grounds.
+Her national security work involves human rights and equality challenges arising from airport stops under Schedule 7 of the Terrorism Act 2000, the retention of biometric data by the police, the cancellation of passports and the deprivation of British citizenship on national security grounds.

 Ayesha is on the Equality and Human Rights Commission Panel of preferred counsel.